Air Products and Chemicals (NYSE:APD) Releases FY 2021 Earnings Guidance

 Air Products and Chemicals (NYSE:APD) issued an update on its FY 2021 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $8.950-$9.050 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $9.070.
-The company issued revenue guidance of -.Air Products and Chemicals also updated its Q4 guidance to $2.44-2.54 EPS.
+The company provided earnings per share (EPS) guidance of $8.950-$9.050 for the period, compared to the Thomson Reuters consensus estimate of $9.070.
+The company issued revenue guidance of -.Air Products and Chemicals also updated its Q4 2021 guidance to $2.440-$2.540 EPS.

-Air Products and Chemicals (NYSE:APD) last announced its quarterly earnings results on Sunday, August 8th.
-The basic materials company reported $2.31 earnings per share for the quarter, missing analysts’ consensus estimates of $2.36 by ($0.05).
-Air Products and Chemicals had a return on equity of 14.75% and a net margin of 20.39%.
-The firm had revenue of $2.60 billion for the quarter, compared to the consensus estimate of $2.47 billion.
-During the same period in the prior year, the business earned $2.01 earnings per share.
-The company’s revenue for the quarter was up 26.1% compared to the same quarter last year.
-Equities analysts anticipate that Air Products and Chemicals will post 9.11 EPS for the current fiscal year.
+Air Products and Chemicals (NYSE:APD) last posted its earnings results on Sunday, August 8th.
+The basic materials company reported $2.31 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $2.36 by ($0.05).
+Air Products and Chemicals had a net margin of 20.15% and a return on equity of 14.84%.
+The firm had revenue of $2.60 billion during the quarter, compared to the consensus estimate of $2.47 billion.
+During the same quarter last year, the firm posted $2.01 EPS.
+The business’s revenue was up 26.1% on a year-over-year basis.
+On average, analysts expect that Air Products and Chemicals will post 9.01 earnings per share for the current fiscal year.

 Air Products and Chemicals Company Profile